3DRadSpace/3D_Rad_Space/README.md

 # Compiling 3DRadSpace

 1.)
 Download the source using Git

 2.)
 Open the .sln file ( `\3DRadSpace\3DRadSpace.sln` ) using Visual Studio 2019 or Visual Studio 2022

 3.)
 Compile the project (Ctrl+Shift+B)

+4.)
+Set the compiling settings to x86 Release or Debug